djsandbox/Hello_world/README.md

     print("There is a rock wall directly in front of you.") print("Behind you is the forest exit.\n")
     response = input("What direction do you move?\nleft/right/forward/backward\n")
+# this is where is asks you which direction and you would choose which way you would like to go
     if response == "left":
         print("The bear eats you.
 Farewell, " + name + ".")
         quit()